sosnovski/synch/README.md

 ### Try to acquire a lock and execute anonymous function
 This method does the same thing as TryLock, but it is convenient to use it together with an anonymous function.
+The lock is released automatically after exiting the anonymous function.
 ```go
 // Wrap some application logic with a lock
 err := locker.TryLockDo(ctx, "my_lock_id", func(_ context.Context) error {